Pula Cathedral: History

 In the 4th and 5th centuries a whole complex of ancient Christian buildings was gradually erected on the location.
-A small church whose width corresponds to the present-day cathedral's central nave was built first, which was followed in the mid 4th century by a single-nave church of St. Thomas next to it.
+A small church whose width corresponds to the present-day cathedral's central nave was built first, followed in the mid 4th century by a single-nave church of St. Thomas next to it.
 These two were incorporated into an extended hall church in the early 5th century.
-In the second half of the 5th century it was further transformed into a three-nave basilica which featured architectural elements popular in the northern Adriatic of the time, such as the apse set in the facade and the entirely flat rear side of the church.
+In the second half of the 5th century, it was further transformed into a three-nave basilica which featured architectural elements popular in the northern Adriatic of the time, such as the apse set in the facade and the entirely flat rear side of the church.
 At around the same time, a baptistery which had a cross-shaped floor plan and a bishop's residence were built in front of the basilica, but they were both later demolished in the 19th century after the diocese seat was moved to Poreč in 1828.

 The present-day cathedral came into existence through a series of expansions of these pre-existing 5th-century buildings.
 The original cathedral was richly decorated with frescoes and floor mosaics.
 However, only a small section of the original mosaic has survived to present times, bearing the inscription DAMIANUS ET LAVRENTIA, which were the names of the couple which had paid for the mosaic as part of their wedding vows.

 In 1860 a grave containing a stone sarcophagus was discovered in the church.
 The sarcophagus contained a silver box adorned with depictions of St. Hermagoras and St. Fortunatus, bishops of Aquileia.
 The box contained a smaller golden reliquary which is believed to have held the relics of Thomas the Apostle, the patron saint of Pula and the Pula-Poreč diocese.
 The relics were probably brought here from Constantinople in the 5th century and are today kept at the Kunsthistorisches Museum in Vienna.